-About these agreements
+About these consultancy agreements

 These are comprehensive legal documents that cover the commercial and practical points that will be important to both the consultant and his or her client.

 Although written in plain English, the concepts are deep and the documents are thorough.
-Using one of these agreements will enhance your brand as a professional and well organised business, as well as protecting your intellectual property and helping each piece of work undertaken to progress smoothly.
+Using one of these templates will enhance your brand as a professional and well organised business, as well as protecting your intellectual property and helping each piece of work undertaken to progress smoothly.

 Our contracts are tailored for three types of user:

 - for corporate consultancy (the consultancy company could employ multiple employees, or simply be a structure through which an individual works)

 - for a single self-employed consultant working alone or with colleagues or sub-contractors

 - for the client company or business